Bahrain–China relations: Strategic partnership

 In May 2024, General Secretary of the Chinese Communist Party Xi Jinping and King Hamad bin Isa Al Khalifa announced the establishment of a comprehensive strategic partnership between China and Bahrain.
 The agreement aims to strengthen cooperation in energy, transportation, investment, renewable energy, and the digital economy.
 Both nations also emphasized expanding cultural and people-to-people exchanges.

 Infrastructure and development projects

 Chinese firms have participated extensively in Bahrain's infrastructure sector.
 The China Machinery Engineering Corporation and Power Construction Corporation of China have initiated projects valued at a combined US$1.42 billion, including major real estate and utilities developments.
 In January 2024, the first phase of a housing project in Sitra, providing nearly 3,000 units, was inaugurated.

-Financial Collaboration
+Financial collaboration

 In April 2024, Bahrain-based Investcorp, in partnership with China's sovereign wealth fund China Investment Corporation (CIC), launched a US$1 billion fund targeting high-growth sectors such as consumer goods, healthcare, logistics, and business services across the Gulf and China.

 Cultural and educational exchanges

 In 2014, the University of Bahrain established a Confucius Institute to promote Chinese language and culture.
-In addition, both countries have signed agreements to open cultural centers in their respective capitals, enhancing mutual cultural understanding.
+In addition, both countries have signed agreements to open cultural centers in their respective capitals, enhancing mutual understanding.